metaplex-foundation/docs/docs/nft-standard.md

 #### Order of JSON fields

-It is recommended to keep the order of fields same as in the reference, so as to maintain good human readability of its contents.
+Since your wallet will give users a direct link to the JSON file, it is recommended to keep the order of fields same as in the reference, so as to maintain good human readability of its contents.

 #### Other arbitrary data